SEO Keyword Research Quick Guide

 It’s important to mention that there’s no definite answer to the question, “What is a good volume?” because it depends on who you’re targeting.

-In case you’re competing nationally, we’d suggest going for 100 or more searches per month but, once again, it truly depends on what your business is.
+In case you’re competing nationally, we’d suggest going for 100 or more searches per month, but, once again, it truly depends on your business.

 ✔ Searcher Satisfaction